 The one thing I regret is not seeing Durham Cathedral up close.
-I’d like to give a big thanks to Les Bessant for allowing me to use his cathedral photos.
-We were running late on the way to our kid’s broomstick training classes at Alnwick so we didn’t have time to make it up there.
+I'd like to give a big thanks to Les Bessant for allowing me to use his cathedral photos.
+Though we could clearly see the cathedral from Durham below, we were running late on the way to our kid's broomstick training classes at Alnwick, so we didn't have time to make it up there.

 Alnwick Castle, located about an hour’s drive north of Durham Cathedral, was used as a backdrop where the broomstick flying and Quidditch lessons were filmed, as well as where the Weasley’s flying Ford Anglia crash lands into the Whomping Willow.

 The Castle, like Durham Cathedral, was also built following the Norman Conquest.
 It sits prominently between the River Aln (flowing on the north side of the castle), and a deep ravine to the southeast.
 Construction began in 1096, though it was largely rebuilt and remodeled throughout the centuries, as several wars played out and the castle passed through many different hands.